kaleidawave/ezno/checker/docs/events.md

 The side effects of a function are bundled into the events in the function.
 Side effects = events that

 ### Function synthesis and calling
-When synthesizing a function, events are recorded.
+When synthesising a function, events are recorded.
 They are then held on the function type.
 When calling that function, the events are replayed with the current state of the program.

 ## Using as an IR
 The events can be used as an intermediate representation as a a representation of the program in a lowered syntax.